Green Goddess Cobb Salad

 To Serve Immediately: Making a Cobb salad is simply a matter of layering all of the ingredients on a large platter and spooning the dressing on top.
 It tastes the best when served immediately.

-Katya’s TIP: To save on prep time, cook the chicken, eggs, and make the dressing a few days in advance.
+Tip: To save on prep time, cook the chicken, and eggs, and make the dressing a few days in advance.
 Keep refrigerated in separate containers until ready to serve.

 To Serve Later: This is also a great meal prep salad.
 Pack the dressing separately, and leave the avocado off until just before serving.
 Layer the rest of the ingredients in single-serving containers and keep covered in the fridge until ready to eat.